9RP6/Dog-breed-classifier/README.md

 ## Project Overview

-In this project, you will learn how to build a pipeline that  can be used within a web or mobile app to process real-world,  user-supplied images.
+In this project, i had built a pipeline that  can be used within a web or mobile app to process real-world,  user-supplied images.
 Given an image of a dog, your algorithm will  identify an estimate of the canine’s breed.
 If supplied an image of a  human, the code will identify the resembling dog breed.

 [![Sample Output](https://github.com/udacity/deep-learning-v2-pytorch/raw/master/project-dog-classification/images/sample_dog_output.png)](https://github.com/udacity/deep-learning-v2-pytorch/blob/master/project-dog-classification/images/sample_dog_output.png)